-19. The new compulsory National Living Wage (NLW) for employees aged 25 and above will be introduced on 1 April 2016 and will begin at £7.20 per hour in 2016.
+19. The compulsory National Living Wage (NLW) for employees aged 25 will rise to £7.50 per hour from 1 April 2017.
 It is projected to rise to at least £9 per hour (possibly up to £9.35) by 2020.

 20. On 25 February 2016, in response to the introduction of the National Living Wage (NLW) and as part of the Council's commitment to addressing the issue of low pay and taking a further move towards the UK Living Wage, the Council agreed an amendment to the NJC pay structure that deleted the Council's lowest incremental point on the NJC spinal column and a change to the grading structure at that level.
-The revised pay scale is attached as Annexe 1 to this policy statement.
-The Council remains committed to reviewing low pay and has the objective of moving towards a Living Wage at a pace and in steps that are affordable and minimise the risk of job loss.
+The Council remains committed to reviewing low pay and has the objective of moving towards the UK Living Wage at a pace and in steps that are affordable and minimise the risk of job loss.